Topsy Ojo: International career

 Ojo had been a member of the England Intermediate National Academy at Bath, where he was coached by Brian Ashton.
-Accompagnied by his colleagues, he went on to represent England at the under-19 2003 Six Nations, as well as the FIRA World Cup Championships.
+Accompanied by his colleagues, he went on to represent England at the under-19 2003 Six Nations, as well as the FIRA World Cup Championships.
 He also went on to represent England at the 2006 IRB U21 World Championship.

 Ojo made his debut for the England Saxons against the USA in the 2007 Churchill Cup, where he scored the Saxons' first try.
 On 29 May 2007, Ojo was called up to the full England squad for the first time.
 Ojo made another appearance for the England Saxons, against Italy A in Ragusa, Sicily on 9 February 2008.

 On 13 May 2008, Ojo was named in Martin Johnson's first England squad selection, set to tour New Zealand that summer.
 He won his first cap on 14 June scoring two tries on his debut After playing the second test, Ojo was not selected to play for England during the rest of his career.